Author: Perry Williams

 New Concepts & Synthesis paper accepted in Ecology on optimal dynamic monitoring

 Williams, P. J., M. B. Hooten, J. N. Womble, G. G. Esslinger, and M. R. Bower.
 In Press.
 Monitoring dynamic spatio-temporal ecological processes optimally.
-Ecology (pdf)
+Ecology (pdf) Abstract: Population dynamics varies in space and time.
+Survey designs that ignore these dynamics may be inefficient and fail to capture essential spatio-temporal variability of a process.
+Alternatively, dynamic survey… Continue reading New Concepts & Synthesis paper accepted in Ecology on optimal dynamic monitoring

 A pre-print of “A guide to Bayesian model checking for ecologists” available online